-If you propose to create a hardstanding area which covers less than 0.5ha, then you do not need to go through the prior approval process and works can commence.
+If you propose to create a hardstanding area which covers less than 0.5ha, then you do not need to go through the prior notification process and works can commence.
+However, it is recommended that you always approach the SDNPA for advice before commencing the importation of waste.